 Microsurgery uses techniques that have been performed by surgeons since the early twentieth century, such as blood vessel repair and organ transplantation, but under conditions that make traditional vascular surgery difficult or impossible.
-Reproductive surgeons started using the operating microscope for tubal an astomosis in the mid seventies, switching from magnifying loops, and pregnancy rates significantly increased and ectopic pregnancy rates decreased.
+Reproductive surgeons started using the operating microscope for tubal an anastomosis in the mid seventies, switching from magnifying loops, and pregnancy rates significantly increased and ectopic pregnancy rates decreased.

 Reproductive surgeon and assistant working under the operating microscope

 Microsurgical equipment greatly magnifies the operating field, provides instrumentation precise and delicate enough to maneuver under high magnification and allows the reproductive surgeon the ability to operate on structures barely visible to the human eye.
 A magnification of five to forty times (5-40x) is generally required for microsurgery.
 A lower magnification may be used to identify and expose structures, while a higher magnification is most often used for microsurgical repair.
 Gynecologic suturing usually requires gauges of 2-0 (0.3 mm) to 6-0 (0.07 mm).
 Conversely, gauges of 9-0 (0.03 mm) to 12-0 0.001 mm) are generally used for microsurgery.
-Dr. Nemiro uses 8-0, 9-0 and 10-0 micro-sutures for microsurgical end to end an astomosis in reversing a tubal sterilization.
+Dr. Lipskind uses 8-0 and 9-0 micro-sutures for microsurgical end to end an astomosis in reversing a tubal sterilization.
 The most important tools used by the microsurgeon are the microscope, microsurgical instruments, and micro-sutures.

 Lighting is enhanced by maintaining a low level of light in the rest of the operating room, while turning up the light intensity of the operating microscope.
-The operating microscope used by Dr. Nemiro has two operative lens, so both he and his assistant have their own view with controlled magnification and focus.
+The operating microscope used by Dr. Lipskind has two operative lens, so both he and his assistant have their own view with controlled magnification and focus.
 The microscope is wired to a high definition monitor, HD camera and HD printer, so the entire OR team can see what is going on.
 This makes the procedure go more efficiently, and allows the opportunity to record the entire procedure and/or take high quality HD pictures to be able to show the family exactly what was done.